Anchors family

 Dreams often feature errands, homes, missed routines, lateness, repair work, or trying to keep ordinary life from drifting.

-A strong first Focus Area: Keep the routine simple and repeatable
+A good place to start: Keep the routine simple and repeatable

 Build repeatable sleep support with fewer moving parts.